Reading: read_gds returns a Library

 A container for multiple cells.

-Libraries group cells together for GDS I/O. When using write_gds() with a single Cell built using Instance references (via cell.at()), child cells are auto-collected — you typically don't need to create a Library manually.
+Libraries group cells together for GDS I/O. When using write_gds() with a single Cell built using Instance references (via cell.at()), child cells are auto-collected, so you typically don't need to create a Library manually.

 Libraries are primarily useful when reading GDS files with read_gds() or when you need explicit control over which cells are included.